Vaios0x/EIPs/README.md

 All pull requests in this repository must pass automated checks before they can be automatically merged:

+> **Note**: The validation process typically takes a few minutes.
+Please be patient while the checks complete.

 - [eip-review-bot](https://github.com/ethereum/eip-review-bot/) determines when PRs can be automatically merged [^1]
 - EIP-1 rules are enforced using [`eipw`](https://github.com/ethereum/eipw)[^2]
 - HTML formatting and broken links are enforced using [HTMLProofer](https://github.com/gjtorikian/html-proofer)[^2]
 - Spelling is enforced with [CodeSpell](https://github.com/codespell-project/codespell)[^2]
   - False positives sometimes occur.
 When this happens, please submit a PR editing [.codespell-whitelist](https://github.com/ethereum/EIPs/blob/master/config/.codespell-whitelist) and **ONLY** .codespell-whitelist
+  - If you encounter a false positive, you can add the word to the whitelist following the existing format
 - Markdown best practices are checked using [markdownlint](https://github.com/DavidAnson/markdownlint)[^2]

 [^1]: https://github.com/ethereum/EIPs/blob/master/.github/workflows/auto-review-bot.yml